 During the course of the game, various characters with their own motivations will join the protagonist.
 An active party may include up to four characters.
 The combat system is similar to that of Baldur's Gate: battles evolve in real time, and the player is able to pause at any moment to issue specific orders to characters.
 Automatic behavior routines for each character are available as well.
 Companions react to the player's choices during quests, and develop relationships with the protagonist depending on their ethical and personal preferences.

 The player character eventually acquires a stronghold that can be used as a base of operations.
 The player can repair the stronghold, improve its defenses, and use it to repel sieges and generate income.
 It is possible to choose specific ways of using resources to upgrade the keep, recruit merchants, and command guards.

-- "Wu Dong zhi Ye 2" -- Romanized Chinese title
+- "Wu Dong zhi Ye 2" -- Simplified Chinese title

 - "NWN 2" -- Common abbreviation

 Part of the Following Groups

 - Dungeons & Dragons Campaign Setting: Forgotten Realms